 How to Cite

-Should the use of AI be allowed in the course, the policy should include specific instructions for how to cite that use.
+If use of AI is allowed in the course, the policy should include specific instructions for how to cite that use if required.
 Explore the recommendations from your discipline's preferred style guide for suggestions.
 Consider asking students to include "Acknowledgement of Use" statements where appropriate.
 Recommended language for such statements can be found in the examples below.

 Alternatives to AI Use